plugandpay/tbc-credit-card-payment-gateway-php-lib/README.md

 ### Instructions

 To get started quick have a look at the [fully functional working prototype](https://github.com/wearede/tbcpay-php-example).
-You can find a [simple example here](https://github.com/wearede/tbcpay-php/tree/master/example).
+You can find a [simpler example here](https://github.com/wearede/tbcpay-php/tree/master/example).

 #### Chores
 1. Ask TBC to generate a certificate